-This book specifically describes Fedora 8, a nearly complete version of which is included on the DVD that comes with this book, as well as Red Hat Enterprise Linux 5.
+This book specifically describes Fedora 10, a complete version of which is included on the DVD that comes with this book, as well as Red Hat Enterprise Linux 5.
 Fedora includes cutting-edge Linux technology that is slated for inclusion in commercial Red Hat Linux systems.
-Features in Fedora 8 include a new Online Desktop feature, PulseAudio sound server, and an enhanced Firewall Configuration window.
+Features in Fedora 10 include the recent Online Desktop feature, PulseAudio sound server, and an enhanced Firewall Configuration window.
 You can get different "spins" of Fedora (both live and install CDs) from the Internet or from distributions that come with books such as this one.